 Then I left science to pursue my heart’s calling (read more about this here).

-I LOVED every minute of my first year as a doula: the births the postnatal families, everything.
+I LOVED every minute of my first year as a doula: the births, supporting postnatal families, everything.
 I felt so blessed to the able to do this special job.

 I called my wonderful doula mentor Suzanne, and she explained to me that, due to the giving nature of doulaing, I needed to develop a new kind of self-care routine.